bunnylushington/resume/README.txt

                          Boston, MA and New Orleans, LA
                       montuori@bapi.us --- (617) 398-7654

-Massachusetts Eye and Ear Institute (Contract)          November 2015 -- Present Consultant                                                   Boston, MA (Remote)
+Massachusetts Eye and Ear (Contract)                    November 2015 -- Present Consultant                                                   Boston, MA (Remote)

    * Developed a HIPAA compliant ETL and warehousing solution for research